ktrnthsnr/dinner-and-movie/README.md

 ## Description

-- The website was built using the MERN stack - MongoDB, ExpressJS, ReactJS, NodeJS, npm packages and query languages from GraphQL and Apollo server.
+- The website was built using the MERN stack - MongoDB, ExpressJS, ReactJS, NodeJS - npm packages and query languages from GraphQL and Apollo server.

 - Core skills and technologies leveraged in the creation of this site, include